X-Ryl669/eLog/README.md

 This library is still using memory to save the logs.
 But unlike the usual storage of `const char array[]`, this requires less memory so it's possible to fit this buffer in special RAM area that is kept powered on (many microcontroller have such, size limited, memory that can be retained while sleeping).

-In order to achieve printf compatibility and limit the size of the library, the library dumping code (if built in), will use snprintf to generate the output string.
+In order to achieve printf compatibility and limit the size of the library, the library dumping code (if built in), will use `snprintf` to generate the output string.
-Some microcontroller includes snprintf in their ROM code, so it's a zero cost downside, but some don't (in that case, the library will depend on a snprintf implementation).
+Some microcontroller includes `snprintf` in their ROM code, so it's a zero cost downside, but some don't (in that case, the library will depend on a `snprintf`  implementation supporting the format you're using).

 The format argument of the log being compile time parsed, it's not possible to generate this format argument dynamically.
 This is rarely the case in practice.